-The Someshwara Temple Mangalore is located at a distance of 13km from Mangalore and is situated beside the Someshwara village.
-This temple is one of the Dwadasha Kshetras of our country.
-And it is because of this temple that the place is called Someshwara.
-This temple is unique in its own way and is visited by thousands every year from all over India.
+The Temple is located at a distance of 13km from Mangalore and is situated beside the Someshwara village.
+This is one of the Dwadasha Kshetras of our country.
+And it is because of this temple that the place is famous as Someshwara.

-- A lake near Somanatha temple exists that is called as “Gadha Teertha” and said to have been built by Bhimasena.
+- A lake near Somanatha temple exists that is “Gadha Teertha”.
+Moreover, devotees believe that Bhimasena built it.

-- Two famous stone inscriptions are found on the temple walls.
-One is at the western side Gopura (tower) of the temple another is inscribed on a small stone pillar near Pakashala.
+- Two famous stone inscriptions are there on the temple walls.
+One is at the western side Gopura (tower) of the temple, while another is present on a small stone pillar near Pakashala.

 - The first inscription numbered 467 has got 25 lines and said to be written on Monday the Chandrasuddha Padya of Dondhibi Samvatsara i.e., on April 1, 1443 AD.